Andrew Brown Jr. Shot 5 Times, Including ‘Kill Shot’ to Back of Head: Independent Autopsy

 “There’s too much violence.
 Yesterday, I said he was executed.
 This autopsy report shows me that was correct,” Brown’s son, Khalil Ferebee, said Tuesday.
 “The gunshots to the arm, is that not enough?
 Stuff gotta change for real.”

+Some have called for Attorney General Josh Stein’s office to take over, but Stein tweeted his support for the State Bureau of Investigation’s independent probe of the case.
+Under state law, a district attorney must request the attorney general’s assistance, and Stein said his office had offered such assistance.

+On Tuesday, the FBI said it had opened a federal civil rights investigation into Brown’s death and will work with the U.S. Attorney’s Office for the Eastern District of North Carolina “to determine whether federal laws were violated.”

-The Pasquotank County Sheriff’s Office said Brown was shot at around 8:30 a.m.
+The Pasquotank County Sheriff’s Office has offered few details surrounding the killing other than to say Brown was shot at about 8:30 a.m.
 Wednesday while deputies were serving a search warrant and arrest warrant in Elizabeth City on felony drug charges.

 In a brief video statement last week, Chief Deputy Daniel Fogg said the operation was classified as “high-risk” because Brown was a convicted felon with a history of resisting arrest.
-The search warrant, first obtained by WAVY, said authorities had been watching Brown for over a year for alleged drug activity, and a confidential informant had bought drugs from him.
+The search warrant, obtained by WAVY, said authorities had been watching Brown for over a year, and a confidential informant had allegedly bought drugs from him.

-Chanel Lassiter, one of the family’s lawyers, said Monday that the footage showed Brown’s hands were on the steering wheel when authorities opened fire with semi-automatic rifles and pistols.
-Some officers also shouted “stop it, motherfucker” and Brown was unarmed, Lassier said.
-At one point, he backed out of the driveway to “evade being shot,” then crashed into a tree as officers kept firing, Lassiter said.
+Chanel Lassiter, one of the family’s lawyers, said Monday that the footage showed Brown’s hands were on the steering wheel when authorities opened fire.
+Some officers shouted, “Stop it, motherfucker” and Brown was unarmed, Lassiter said.
+At one point, Brown backed out of the driveway to “evade being shot,” then crashed into a tree as officers kept firing, Lassiter said.

 Brown’s family planned to go to court Wednesday to demand the release of more body-camera footage.
-In one of several legal hurdles put up by state, city, and local law-enforcement officials, body-camera footage cannot be released in North Carolina unless there is a court order as it’s not considered to be a public record.
+In one of several legal hurdles put up by state, city, and local officials, body-camera footage can’t be released in North Carolina without a court order as it’s not considered to be a public record.
 Fogg said on Monday they’d comply with any judge’s order.

+“I want answers about what happened as much as the public does,” Pasquotank County Sheriff Tommy Wooten said in a Tuesday statement.
+“The private autopsy released by the family is important and I continue to pray for them during this difficult time.
+However, a private autopsy is just one piece of the puzzle.
+The independent investigation being performed by the SBI is crucial and the interviews, forensics, and other evidence they gather will help ensure that justice is accomplished.”

 “You don’t have to be a Democrat or a Republican to understand that injustice was done.
 You don’t have to be Black or white,” Sellers, one of the Brown family attorneys, said Tuesday.
 “We have an execution here in Elizabeth City.
 We demand justice for Andrew Brown and his family and children.”